jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

 ///
 /// An axis could be a row, column or cell
 ///
-/// Passing an approriately sized (grid_w²) vector as scratch, makes this function not allocate
+/// Passing an appropriately sized (grid_w²) vector as scratch, makes this function not allocate
 /// any extra space
 fn invalid_sudoku_axis<'a, T, I>(
     axis: impl IntoIterator<Item = I>,